ABOUT | ELIGIBILITY | FUNDING | HOW TO APPLY | EVALUATION CRITERIA | NEXT STEPS | FAQ

 Dear Selection Committee,

-This letter confirms that [Student Name] is eligible for the SSE GREG R. C. Lewontin Early Award.
+This letter confirms that [Student Name] is eligible for the SSE GREG - R. C. Lewontin Early Award.
 I am [Student Name]’s supervisor.
-[Student Name] is in the [first or second year] of their [Master's or PhD] program.
+[Student Name] is in the first year of their Master's program.

 Sincerely,